viamrobotics/docs/docs/viam/_index.md

 The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

-The Viam platform allows you to specify what components make up your robot with the Viam App.
+The Viam platform allows you to specify what components make up your robot with the Viam app.
 For each component that makes up your robot:

 <img src="img/test_components.png" alt="Multiple components being tested in the Viam app." style="float: right; max-width:320px; display: block; margin: auto auto auto 10px"></img>

 1. Add it to your robot by [choosing the component type](/manage/app-usage/#config) (example: `camera`) and model (example: `webcam`)
-2. Immediately test it with the visual [control tab](/manage/app-usage/#control)
+2. Test it with the visual [control tab](/manage/app-usage/#control)
 3. See any problems with in-app [logs](/manage/app-usage/#logs), review or roll back configuration [history](/manage/app-usage/#history)

 Now that you've configured your robot's hardware, you can add high level functionality that helps with robot control, including: